-Concentration of Credit Risk is the risk of loss attributed to the magnitude of the System's investment in a single issuer.
+Concentration of credit risk is the risk of loss attributed to the magnitude of the System's investment in a single issuer.
 The System's policy does not allow the concentration per issuer to exceed 5% of the portfolio's fair value at cost, with the exception of cash, cash equivalents, U.S. Treasury, or U.S. Agency securities.
-Furthermore, the investment manager may not hold more than 5% of the outstanding shares of any single issuer with the exception of U.S. Treasuries or Agencies.
+Furthermore, the investment manager may not hold more than 5% of the outstanding shares of any single issuer except for U.S. Treasuries or Agencies.
 Investment in any single fund of hedge funds shall not exceed 10% of the fund's fair value.